apostrophecms/starter-kit-assembly-essentials/README.md

 **If you will only be testing in Chrome at first,** you do not have to edit your hosts file right away.
 That's because in Chrome, all subdomains of `localhost` resolve to your own computer.

+**If you are running on a Mac,** and your Cypress tests are failing with an error `getaddrinfo ENOTFOUND`, you may need to modify your hosts file by following the instructions below.

 However, in other browsers this is not true and you must add the following lines to `/etc/hosts` before proceeding:

 ```